Proudly serving the Gainesville community since 1987.

 Gum disease, also called periodontal disease, is a serious infection that can leave you with bad breath, tooth decay and even an increased risk of stroke and heart disease.
 At its earliest stages, gum disease is known as simple gingivitis.
 It’s a compound problem that worsens over time as plaque builds up on your teeth.
 This plaque buildup erodes away the soft tissue of the gums that hold your teeth in place.
 It’s best to resolve the issue before you need emergency dental care or an emergency dentist.

 Growth of bacteria on teeth, gums, and the tongue due to poor oral care can create persistent bad breath.

-The bacteria, plaque and tartar can cause inflammation of the gums; making them red, swollen, tender and even cause bleeding.
+Bacteria, plaque, and tartar can cause inflammation of the gums, making them red, swollen, and tender, as well as bleeding.

-Gum disease can make teeth appear longer but in reality the gum is receding, leaving teeth exposed and vulnerable.
+Gum disease makes teeth appear more prolonged, but, in reality, the gums are receding, leaving the teeth exposed and vulnerable.